While maths is a fundamental subject for much of science and technology, there are numerous other routes you can take with your degree...

 Specific statistics courses exist as well, such as applied, medical and official statistics.

-Six months after graduating, 9% of maths graduates work in the UK as finance and investment analysts and advisers.
-Other professions in the top ten include chartered and certified accountants, actuaries, programmers and software developers, and secondary teachers.
+Six months after graduating, the top three professions for maths graduates working in the UK are finance and investment analysts and advisers, chartered and certified accountants, and programmers and software developers.

 For a detailed breakdown of what mathematics graduates are doing six months after graduation, see What Do Graduates Do?